No Longer Valid, new document available here:

 II.
 Procedural Case-handling Requirements

 9. Personnel bearing special responsibilities to minors, such as for their guardianship, education, training, rescue, care or medical treatment (persons with special duties), as well as other citizens and work-units, discovering that a minor has been sexually violated, have the right and the obligation to make a report or whistleblow to the public security organ or people's procuratorate.

 10. Public security authorities receiving a report, accusation or whistleblower report of sexual violations against minors shall promptly accept it and quickly conduct a review.
 Upon review, those meeting the requirements for case filing shall be immediately filed and investigated.

 Where a public security organ discovers that a minor might have been sexually violated or receives a report of relevant leads, regardless of whether the case is within the jurisdiction of that unit, it shall promptly adopt emergency measures including stopping the unlawful or criminal acts, protecting victims, and preserving the crime scene; when necessary, the relevant departments should be alerted to provide temporary placement and rescue for the victim.

 11. Where the people's procuratorate feels the public security organ should file and investigate a case but it has not done so; or where the victim, his legally-designated representative or a person with special duties towards minors submits an objection to the people's procuratorate; the people's procuratorate shall request the public security organ explain its reasons for not filing the case.
-Where the people's procuratorate finds that a reason for not filing has not been established, it shall notify the public security organ to file the case; and the public security organs shall file the case after receiving the notice.
+Where the people's procuratorate finds that a reason for not opening a case has not been established, it shall notify the public security organ to open the case; and the public security organs shall open the case after receiving the notice.